 Detailed drawings must be submitted along with this application.
 This large set of drawings shows the detail of the house construction, allowing the building control officer to decide whether the proposed development meets all building regulations.

 The construction drawings provided by HebHomes will form the majority of the Building Warrant application drawings.
 However, your agent will have to arrange other drawings such as block plans showing the sewerage, parking arrangements and any further information requested by Building Control.
-We can liase with your agent and provide electronic versions of the drawings to them if necessay.
+We can liaise with your agent and provide electronic versions of the drawings to them if necessary.

 You will need an architect or other qualified building professional to provide advice throughout your project on matters such as siting of the house within your plot and a whole host of other queries which will arise during the process.
 HebHomes can provide this service up until Building Warrant through our Planning and Warrant service for Scottish sites.
 If you do not use or Planning and Warrant service we advise that you engage a suitable professional such as an architect or Quantity Surveyor.